 Barbados Tourist Attractions on the East Coast

-The east coast of Barbados takes in the parishes of St. Peter, St. Andrew, St. Joseph, St. John and St. Philip therefore you will find an abundance of tourist attractions on the east coast of Barbados and plenty to keep everyone amused.
+The east coast of Barbados takes in the parishes of St. Peter, St. Andrew, St. Joseph, St. John, and St. Philip therefore, you will find an abundance of tourist attractions on the east coast of Barbados and plenty to keep everyone amused.

-Starting at the top of the east coast in St. Peter, this parish is unusual as it runs from the east of Barbados right over to the west coast; therefore for attractions in this parish on the west please read our article on west coast tourist attractions or just the St. Peter tourist attractions article.
+Starting at the top of the east coast in St. Peter, this parish is unusual as it runs from the east of Barbados right over to the west coast; therefore for attractions in this parish on the west, please read our article on west coast tourist attractions or just the St. Peter tourist attractions article.

-Moving down the east coast brings you into the parish of St. Andrew where you will find the highest point in Barbados, which is Mount Hillaby, this area is similar to Scotland and is therefore known as the Scotland District of Barbados.
+Moving down the east coast brings you into the parish of St. Andrew, where you will find the highest point in Barbados, which is Mount Hillaby; this area is similar to Scotland and is therefore known as the Scotland District of Barbados.
 Please see the article below on Mount Hillaby for more information.

-There are a couple of good forests in this area either for hiking or for the more adventurous maybe you fancy going through the woods on horse back.
-Either way try Turner’s Hall Woods or the Grenade Hall Forest and Signal Station.
+There are a couple of good forests in this area either for hiking or for the more adventurous maybe you fancy going through the woods on horseback.
+Either way, try Turner’s Hall Woods or the Grenade Hall Forest and Signal Station.
 You can read full articles on both at the bottom of this page.

 A great spot to stop for a picnic and getting wet is the rock pools at Barclays Park, a national park given to the country by Barclays Bank as a gift for Independence in 1966.

-This area is densely populated with tourist attractions and another place to visit is the West Indies Sugar Plantation, where there is a full refinery for sugar and a gift shop to purchase the final product.
+This area is densely populated with tourist attractions, and another place to visit is the West Indies Sugar Plantation, where there is a full refinery for sugar and a gift shop to purchase the final product.

 For great gifts and to see potters at work, visit the Chalky Mount Potteries, which is an area where potters have worked for generations.

-As you continue your descent southwards down the east coast the next parish you come in to is St. Joseph, which is home to the most picturesque part of the island and everyone will tell you to visit Bathsheba at some point during your stay in Barbados.
+As you continue your descent southwards down the east coast, the next parish you come in to is St. Joseph, which is home to the most picturesque part of the island, and everyone will tell you to visit Bathsheba at some point during your stay in Barbados.

-Bathsheba is a very tranquil place with a very laid back feel, it is a great place to go and relax and has some excellent bars, restaurants and hotels such as the Edgewater Inn and the Atlantis Hotel, which is one of the oldest in Barbados.
+Bathsheba is a very tranquil place with a very laid back feel; it is a great place to go and relax and has some excellent bars, restaurants, and hotels such as the Edgewater Inn and the Atlantis Hotel, which is one of the oldest in Barbados.

-There is so much natural beauty on this side of the island that you are spoilt for choice as to where to go next, we would recommend that you visit Andromeda Botanical Gardens and the Tropical Rain Forest while in this area.
+There is so much natural beauty on this side of the island that you are spoilt for choice as to where to go.
+Next, we would recommend that you visit Andromeda Botanical Gardens and the Tropical Rain Forest while in this area.

-This is a popular place for locals to rent a beach house for the weekend as it so relaxing and seems so far away from the hustle and bustle of life on the south and west coasts.
+This is a popular place for locals to rent a beach house for the weekend as it is so relaxing and seems so far away from the hustle and bustle of life on the south and west coasts.

-In this parish you will also find Villa Nova, once a very grand plantation house, that was then turned in to a hotel, at present (May 2008) the property is closed down.
+In this parish, you will also find Villa Nova, once a very grand plantation house, that was then turned in to a hotel; at present (May 2008), the property is closed down.

-Here you will also find the fishing village in Consett Bay, where there is a fish market for fresh fish and you can go to the fish fry on a Friday evening to taste fish cooked by the locals.
+Here you will also find the fishing village in Consett Bay, where there is a fish market for fresh fish, and you can go to the fish fry on a Friday evening to taste fish cooked by the locals.

-Finally your last stop while in St. John has to be at a renowned rum shop called Lemon Arbour, which is packed every Saturday lunch time and infamous for it’s plates of pork.
+Finally, your last stop while in St. John has to be at a renowned rum shop called Lemon Arbour, which is packed every Saturday lunchtime and infamous for its plates of pork.

 The next parish that you will come to is St. Philip, which is home to some ‘out of this world’ beaches such as Bottom Bay, Harrismiths, Sam Lord’s Castle, Foul Bay and The Crane, which was voted as one of the top 10 beaches in the world.
 Currents on these beaches can be strong but are generally safe for swimming once you get past the shore break.

-Next stop is the Four Square Rum Distillery & Heritage Park, where you can take a tour of the factory and enjoy the wonderful park that surrounds it, there is also a gift shop and a restaurant for refreshments.
+Next stop is the Four Square Rum Distillery & Heritage Park, where you can take a tour of the factory and enjoy the beautiful park that surrounds it, there is also a gift shop and a restaurant for refreshments.

-If you are interested in motor racing then in this part of the island you will find Bushy Park.
-You will need to check local press for details of meetings or read the article below on motor sports in Barbados.
+If you are interested in motor racing, then in this part of the island, you will find Bushy Park.
+You will need to check local press for details of meetings or read the article below on motorsports in Barbados.